GulatiAditya/DynamicMultiChannelRL/README.md

 # DynamicMultiChannelRL
 Contains Implementation of Paper " S Wang, H Liu, P H Gomes, and B Krishnamachari ; Deep Reinforcement Learning for Dynamic Multichannel Access in Wireless Networks"

+The above repo is final submission of my project for the course " EE 5611 : Machine Learning Applications for Wireless Communications"

+Dependencies
+Tensorflow-2.0.alpha-0 , numpy, matplotlib, pandas

+Some results which are shown in the repository above are (Loss trend in 1st episode , Average loss trend across episodes and reward trend across episodes).